roerohan/blog/content/blog/how-to-protect-yourself-online/index.md

 He immediately called his bank and reported the transaction ID for fraud.
 He demanded that all outgoing transactions from his account be canceled immediately.
 It didn't matter though, as the damage was already done.
 What was just an intelligent regular expression to him was the amount of money he had lost today.

 Like I said before - you might think "That was so obvious, I wouldn't fall for something like that".
 Well, so did Mike, and 4 other people in the last 15 days; and they all got robbed of huge sums of money.

+Mike gave away information about his credit card being delivered, which the scammers later used to gain his trust.
+Under his predicament, he didn't even get his ID cross-checked, he just gave it away to Naresh.
+Small pieces of information piled up, which gave the fraudsters enough information to gain his trust.
+Anyone could end up in Mike's situation, and many of us probably have.
+Come forward and share your story, so that you can save someone else from making the same mistakes.

 Protecting ourselves online requires not only knowledge and awareness but also humility and a willingness to acknowledge our vulnerabilities.
 Cybercriminals keep coming up with novel methods of cybercrime that might fool the smartest amongst us, it's wise to hear someone else's story and learn from their mistakes if you do not want to be a victim yourself.